HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/REGFlagsExt.md

 ```
 #include <reg.h>
 ```

+**Definition :**

+typedef DWORD REGFlagsExt;

 **Description :**

 This is the datatype for the fREGExtxxx set of flags used in the registration functions.

 **See Also :**
 [fREGExtxxx](/domino-c-api-docs/reference/Symb/fREGExtxxx)